 Ensure that the configuration of the Windows boot manager and the Windows bootloader does not contain any references to your OEM partition.

-Microsoft has deliberately restricted Disk Management functionality to work with system, protected, hidden or OEM recovery partitions.
-To deal with these types of partitions, you have to use third-party tools or the integrated utility diskpart.
-In this example we’ll show how to delete an OEM recovery partition from your hard drive using diskpart.
+Microsoft has intentionally restricted the functionality of the Disk Management graphical snap-in to work with the system, protected, hidden, and OEM recovery partitions.
+To manage such partitions, you must use third-party tools or the built-in diskpart command.
+In this example, we’ll show you how to remove the manufacturer’s OEM recovery partition from a drive using

-Start the command prompt with the administrator privileges and run the following command:
+Open a command prompt as an administrator, and then run the following command:

 DISKPART> list disk

 Disk ### Status Size Free Dyn Gpt